Frame Your Self-Image With Positive Words: Be Your Champion

 CareerVidz provides 20 powerful words to describe yourself with (and increase your chances of success) in this video:

 There is no “perfect response” to this common query.
-Quite frankly, there isn’t a rigid (one-size-fits-all) approach to it.
-However, the best answers are those that seamlessly (and briefly) identify your abilities, growth, and firm goals.
+There isn’t a rigid (one-size-fits-all) approach to it.
+However, the best answers seamlessly (and briefly) identify your abilities, growth, and firm goals.

 Therefore, answering this question demands self-awareness.
 This ability will help you convey your strengths.

-How you describe yourself at the start of your interview is the difference between success and failure.
-Your introduction and first impressions are very crucial.
+How you describe yourself at the start of your interview can be the difference between success and failure.
+Your introduction and first impressions are crucial.

 This section provides a flexible blueprint or format that you can customize.
 The sample answers here are modeled to help you frame your delivery to wow employers.

-So, if you want to get your interview off to a flying start, consider the following sample answers below.
+So, to get your interview off to a flying start, consider the sample answers below.

 Sample Answer 1: If you are passionate about your work